Get Our Insider to Property Damage Brochure

 At our law firm, our Charlotte wrongful death attorneys have more than 30 years of combined experience representing the spouses, children, and other family members of wrongful death victims.
 We understand the tremendous pain and sensitivity of these cases and are committed to handling your claim with the utmost compassion, professionalism, and respect for your loss.
 We can be there to provide a guiding hand and supportive shoulder while fighting aggressively to maximize your family’s recovery.
 To arrange a free legal consultation about how we can help your family, contact our law offices online, or call Dewey, Ramsay & Hunt, P.A. at (704) 377-3737.

-To arrange a free legal consultation about how we can help your family, contact our Charlotte personal injury attorneys online or at (704) 377-3737.
+To arrange a free legal consultation about how we can help your family, contact our Charlotte personal injury attorneys at (704) 377-3737 or online.
 We offer compassionate service to our clients in their time of need in English and Spanish.

 Who Can Sue for Wrongful Death in North Carolina?

 Wrongful death lawsuits in North Carolina are subject to strict rules.
 Our attorneys understand that learning these rules is the last thing on your mind right now.
 We will handle all of these details for you, such as managing the insurance documentation and legal deadlines so that you can focus on your loved ones.
 However, it is important for survivors to know some basic information about who can file a wrongful death lawsuit in North Carolina.